z3bg/iris/README.md

 A decentralised web of trust, unlike certain big brother systems, could be a strong positive social force as envisioned in the blog post [Learning to Trust Strangers](https://medium.com/@mmalmi/learning-to-trust-strangers-167b652a654f).
 (Iris is evolved from thereby mentioned Identifi.)

 ## Identity verifications
 Keep your contact details up-to-date and ask for verifications from peers or specialised verifiers trusted by your WoT.

 Use your Iris account for online authentication or identification on services that support it.

+Crypto wallets could use Iris to connect human-recognizable identities to payment addresses.
+Encrypted messaging apps like Signal could use Iris to look up users instead of telecom-bound phone numbers.

 If you lose access to your account (keypair), just create a new one and link it to your existing identity by asking for verifications from your web of trust.